helsbels-del/Nod-to-the-COD/README.md

 ## Business Requirements

 1. **Understand trends in COD levels over time**
    - Identify seasonal patterns and operational influences.
+   - Business stakeholders need insights into how COD levels fluctuate across seasons and treatment conditions to help support process improvements and regulatory reporting.

 2. **Predict future COD levels using ML models**
    - Support proactive treatment decisions.
+   -The plant wants a predictive tool to estimate the COD levels in advance to help with chemical dosing to help reduce operational costs without compromising the effluent quality.

 3. **Test specific hypotheses related to operational/environmental drivers**
    - Validate assumptions with data-backed insights.